-Warmer Arctic temperatures have destabilized the polar vortex.
-As a result, portions have split off and blocked the jet stream.
+Some of the increase in extreme weather is caused by a destabilizing polar vortex.
+First, warmer Arctic temperatures have split off portions of it, affecting the jet stream.
 That’s a river of wind high in the atmosphere that races from west to east at speeds up to 275 miles an hour.
 It undulates north and south as it goes.

-The National Oceanic and Atmospheric Administration has identified the average cost of extreme weather events.
-Between 1980 and 2018, there were 241 events costing more than $1 billion each.
-The total cost was $1.6 trillion.
+According to the National Oceanic and Atmospheric Administration, extreme weather cost $1.6 trillion between 1980 and 2018.
+There were 241 events costing more than $1 billion each.

 The most damaging events are hurricanes.
 Since 1980, hurricane damage has totaled $919.7 billion and killed 6,497 people.
 The three most expensive storms have all occurred since 2005: Katrina at $160 billion, Harvey at $125 billion, and Maria at $90 billion.

-Drought is the next most expensive, costing $244.3 billion since 1980.
+Drought, the next most expensive, cost $244.3 billion since 1980.
 The heat waves associated with most droughts killed 2,993 people.
-The next most damaging extreme weather events are:

 - Tornados, hail storms, and thunderstorms cost $226.9 billion and killed 1,615 people.

-- Flooding not associated with hurricanes cost $123.5 billion and killed 543 people.
+- Floods not associated with hurricanes cost $123.5 billion and killed 543 people.

 - Wildfires cost $78.8 billion and killed 344 people.